Celiac: Foods to Avoid

 • Instant Mashed Potatoes, some brands contain gluten

 • Kellogg’s Rice Krispies (malt flavoring made from barley), Corn Pops (wheat starch).
 These are produced in facilities that manufacture wheat products.
+In Canada, there is a gluten free version.
+However, the gluten free version has been discontinued in the United States as of 2015.

 • Egg albumen – aka albumin (powdered egg whites): may be made or packaged in gluten facilities.
 Look for it on labels.